 Thanking the boy profusely, uncle hurried out of the conference hall and hailed one of the cabs among a horde of them waiting outside the seminar hall to drop conference guests to their nearest destinations.
 The cab sped off towards the bus stop as uncle sank into the comfortable backseat.

 They reached the bus stop at a quarter past eleven.
 Uncle rushed out of the cab and hurriedly thanking the driver, ran towards the ticket counter.
 Unfortunately, all the tickets had been sold.
-But the conductor, a young chap who was watching uncle with with growing enthusiasm, assured him that more than half of the passengers in the bus had no tickets but they could still pay the fare and adjust themselves in the crowded bus.
+But the conductor, a young chap who was watching uncle with growing enthusiasm, assured him that more than half of the passengers in the bus had no tickets but they could still pay the fare and adjust themselves in the crowded bus.
 Paying the conductor, uncle heaved a sigh of relief and turned towards the bus almost ready for departure.

 It was a heavily crammed bus, overloaded with passengers, heaving and snorting as thick smoke bellowed out of its exhaust pipe.
 Luggage tied to almost every window railing, and passengers occupying the rooftop, added to the already overcrowded vehicle.
 Hens inside multiple cages stacked and hoisted on the carrier atop, glared out of their prisons and cackled their displeasure in unison.
 Uncle Sharma was least bothered since he wanted more than anything to board the bus at that precise moment.